richardreiter/the-fast-supper/README.md

 - When adding a new post via the front end page "Add Post", the placeholder image is always the one to show up, regardless of any other images being selected/uploaded.
 As a workaround the blog post's placeholder image can later be replaced via the Django Admin Panel.

-- The sticky footer and fixed navbar appear to take a bigger part at lower resolution mobile devices, covering only partially some site elements (however this doesn't affect any functionality).
+- The sticky footer and fixed navbar appear larger on lower resolution mobile devices, partially covering some site elements (however this doesn't affect any functionality).

 ## Deployment